From: The War Correspondent

 and interpreters who do not know the lingo;

-dress them in turbans, shawls of fancy needlework,
+them in turbans, shawls of fancy needlework,

 fezzes, knickerbockers, sashes, shirts of fine Valenciennes,